There’s a hilarious meme out there about the miscommunication between how a customer describes the product they want and what finally gets delivered.

 Step 1: Get clear on the problem

-Before doing anything else, it’s crucial that you’re clear on the problem you’re trying to solve.
+Before doing anything else, it’s crucial that you’re clear on the problem you’re trying to solve, and the user personas you're trying to solve it for.
 This will influence exactly what functionality you include in the product and the features you prioritize for the release.

 The Business Requirements Document should contain a needs statement detailing the problem faced and how the product should act to solve that problem.
 Reviewing the BRD and getting clear on exactly what the business needs from the product is important before drafting the PRD.